 Step 9: Seek out a handful of M&Ms for solace.

 Step 10: Return to your novel-in-progress, write a few lines, and tell yourself the work is crap.

 Step 11: Visit another review site and perk up when you see a new four-star review from a stranger who uses the words “can’t put it down” and “very realistic.”

 Step 12: Pull up your big-kid pants and remind yourself it’s one review out of many.

-Step 13: Hike those pants even higher and remember you once helped care for post-operative children in the ICU who’d just undergone open-heart surgery.
+Step 13: Hike those pants even higher and remember you once helped care for post-op kids in the ICU who’d just undergone open-heart surgery.
 Know that maintaining their blood pressure merited much greater worry than living with a bad review.

 Step 14: Tell yourself that bad reviews are just as helpful as good reviews—maybe even more so—and learn from what was said.
 Pat yourself on the back for being an adult.

 Step 15: Go to bed that night and sleep soundly.
-But wake up still angry that no ‘Spoiler Alert’ caution accompanied the review.
+Well, kind of.